python-control/python-control/doc/stochastic.rst

     correlation function :math:`r_X(\tau)`.

-The python-control package has variants of these functions that do appropriate processing for continuous time models.
+The python-control package has variants of these functions that do appropriate processing for continuous-time models.

-The :func:`white_noise` function generates a (multi-variable) white noise signal of specified intensity as either a sampled continuous time signal or a discrete time signal.
+The :func:`white_noise` function generates a (multi-variable) white noise signal of specified intensity as either a sampled continuous-time signal or a discrete-time signal.
 A white noise signal along a 1D array of linearly spaced set of times `timepts` can be computing using

 .. code::